quadrama/gerdracor-coref/README.md

 ## General Information

 The GerDraCor-Coref (German Drama Corpus for Coreference) is a fork of the [GerDraCor](https://github.com/dracor-org/gerdracor) and contains coreference annotations for a subset of the GerDraCor texts.
 The texts are all German dramatic texts, written between 1730 and 1920.
-Annotated are all noun phrases, singletons were removed.
-Additionally, generic entities, abstract anaphora and amiguous mentions are also marked explicitely.
+Annotated are all noun phrases; singletons were removed.
+Additionally, generic entities, abstract anaphora and ambiguous mentions are also marked explicitly.
 In case of the latter two, only a part of the corpus has been annotated.

 ### File Naming

-The names of the files are composed of a short form of the title of the play and an appropiate file ending indicating the format, e.g. `Rosenkavalier.xmi`, `Rosenkavalier.xml`, `Rosenkavalier.conll` for "Der Rosenkavalier" by Hugo von Hofmannsthal.
+The names of the files are composed of a short form of the title of the play and an appropriate file ending indicating the format, e.g. `Rosenkavalier.xmi`, `Rosenkavalier.xml`, `Rosenkavalier.conll` for "Der Rosenkavalier" by Hugo von Hofmannsthal.
 A full list of file names and their corresponding play is given in `plays.csv`.

 ### Partial Annotations

 Some texts have not been fully annotated, but only one or more acts.
 The act(s) annotated are indicated in the filename, e.g. `Manuscript_Act5.xmi`.
 If the full text was annotated, no special marker is applied, e.g. `Sara.xmi`.

 ### Parallel Annotations

 In order to make Inter-Annotator agreement studies possible, we carried out parallel annotations of single acts, annotated by distinct annotators.
 These annotations are located in separate branches and the annotator and act is additionally indicated in the filename, e.g. `Sara_AS_Act1`. `gold` annotations are not specially marked in the filename.
 (ToDo)

 ### Encoding